Nideshen/FAB-Course/2020.10.20/BrainStrom.md

 # Understand in storytelling

 - See it in Somewhere
-- To make mask more acceptable

 # "HMW" Question

-- How do you feel about wearing  a mask?
-- Can you tell me a story about your life went out during the period of epidemic?
-- Can you say more about that?
+- How might we  make mask more acceptable and more humanize

 # Idea About ?